Encrypt emails (digital signature)

 Once you have completed the wizard, your certificate is ready to use.

 The certificates provided by Imperial should work with any S/MIME-enabled client.
+Please be aware that digital signing of emails is not possible with Firefox as it disables the S/MIME by default.

 If you experience issues when using your personal certificate, contact the ICT Service Desk.